FarnoushRJ/FarnoushRJ.github.io/_news/announcement_2.md

 inline: true
 ---

-One paper got oral acceptance at ECCV 2022. 🥳
+One paper accepted at ECCV 2022 as an oral presentation. 🥳